hadashiA/MRubyCS/README.md

 - **Portability & Extensibility**
   Compared to the original C implementation, calling C# extensive libraries from Ruby is straightforward, making the VM highly extensible.

-- *Support Fiber*
+- *Fiber and async/await integration*
-  You can communicate between the Ruby world and the C# world like channels without blocking threads.
+  You can communicate between the Ruby world and the C# world like channels without blocking threads with `Fiber`.
 This enables integration such as suspending Ruby and then executing async methods in the C# world.

 ## Limitations (Preview Release)